0xMacro/january_sale/README.md

 The first test just checks that the FairBidder contract can buy the sale item, which is easily done by bidding the reserve price or higher.

-The second test requires the CheatingBidder to exploit a vulnerability in order to buy the sale item at a price of zero.
+The second test requires the CheatingBidder to exploit a vulnerability to buy the sale item at a price of zero.